top of page

 - ask for housing intake -

-EBCLC represents tenants in eviction lawsuits to keep people housed in their current apartments.
+EBCLC and EDC represent tenants in eviction lawsuits to keep people housed in their current apartments.

 2018_KeepOaklandHoused_WebIcons_supporti